Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 MarketMuse

-Pros: excellent for mapping a content program and finding gaps before you write; a real free tier to test the approach.
-Cons: the interface has a learning curve, and for pure per-article optimization the tools above are more direct.
+Pros: excellent for mapping a content program and finding gaps before you write; a free tier to test the approach.
+Cons: the interface has a learning curve, pricing is now demo-gated rather than transparent, and for pure per-article optimization the tools above are more direct.
 Reach for it when you're planning a quarter of content, not polishing a single post.

 Category 2: AI writing assistants